Leechael/phat-contract-artifacts/README.md

 This repository is intended for hosting all Phat Contract artifacts built by the Phala team.
 It allows anyone to instantiate them without having to compile the source codes themselves.

+## Name Convention

+- One folder for one Phat Contract, the folder name should be the codehash with prefixed with `0x`: `artifacts/<codehash>`.
+- The metadata JSON file should rename to `metadata.json`
+- The wasm file should rename to `out.wasm`

+---

 ## lego